KARTHEEKRAJA/GitPratice2/test/text1.md

 ## Welcome to text file
 * This is the first text file
-* it is crappy at all
+* She is awesome and clever